On this page:

 An application must provide a:

-Use the templates to fill in the relevant information and submit to your local council.
+Use the template to fill in the relevant information, prepare a bushfire management statement and submit the documents to your local council.

 How will my application be assessed?

-Your local council will assess your application based on the requirements and decision guidelines in the bushfire planning provisions.
+Your local council will assess your application based on the requirements and decision guidelines in the bushfire planning provisions, including whether: